Sample-Specific Debiasing for Better Image-Text Models: Experiments

-\paragraph{Representation Learning} We employ ResNet-18 \citep{heDeepResidualLearning2016} as the image encoder and CXR-BERT \citep{boeckingMakingMostText2022} as the sentence encoder.
-Each encoder is followed by a linear mapping to a $128$ dimension embedding space.
+We employ ResNet-18 \citep{heDeepResidualLearning2016} as the image encoder and CXR-BERT \citep{boeckingMakingMostText2022} as the sentence encoder.
+Each encoder is followed by a linear mapping to a $128$-dimension embedding space.
 We use LSE+NL \citep{wangUsingMultipleInstance2023} as the similarity function $s$.
-Given a reference text $x$, we assign $x^+$ to be the associated image and sample $\pc{x^-_n}$ randomly from the data set.
-For debiased contrastive learning, we use all unpaired images in a batch as $\pc{u_n}$ ($N=63$) and use $v_1=x^+$ to avoid generating additional positive samples ($M=1$).
+Given a reference text $x$, we assign $x^+$ to be the associated image.
+We set $v_1=x^+$ to avoid needing additional samples ($M=1$) and treat all unpaired images in a batch as $\pc{x_n^-}$ and $\pc{u_n}$.
 After a grid search, we set $a=0.2$ and $k=0.35$.
 We precompute $p_{\text{LM}}(x)$ for all sentences $x$ in the data set using CXR-BERT.
 Masked language models (e.g., CXR-BERT) cannot estimate sentence probabilities via the chain rule.
-Instead, we use pseudo-log-likelihood \citep{salazarMaskedLanguageModel2020} that scores a sentence $x$ by adding the predicted log probabilities of every masked token as $\log p_{\text{LM}}(x)$.
-We use the AdamW optimizer \citep{loshchilovdecoupled} and decay the initial learning rate of $10^{-5}$ using a cosine schedule with 2k warmup steps.
-We initialize $\gamma$ to 200 and optimize this hyperparameter alongside the encoder parameters.
+Instead, we use pseudo-log-likelihood \citep{salazarMaskedLanguageModel2020} that scores a sentence~$x$ by adding the predicted log probabilities of every masked token as $\log p_{\text{LM}}(x)$.
+We use the AdamW optimizer \citep{loshchilovDecoupledWeightDecay2019} and decay the initial learning rate of $10^{-5}$ using a cosine schedule with 2k warmup steps.
+We initialize $\gamma$ to $\sqrt{14}$ and optimize this hyperparameter alongside the encoder parameters.
 We employ a batch size of 64.